sugimotot/btsdoc-portal/developers/5_full-witness_nodes/active_witness.md

 Wallet creation is now done.

-### 3. Gain Access to Blockchain
+### 3. Import your account (and funds) into CLI wallet

-We import the account name (owner key) and the balance containing (active key) into the CLI wallet:
+To gain access to Blockchain, we import the account name (owner key) and the balance containing (active key) into the CLI wallet:

 **import_key** (owner wifkey), **import_key** (active wifkey), **list_my_accounts** , **list_account_balances**